India's 'Writing with Fire' loses to 'Summer of Soul' in documentary feature Oscar category | Entertainment

 ''Writing With Fire'', the Indian documentary that chronicled the rise of a newspaper run by Dalit women, lost to ''Summer of Soul (Or, When the Revolution Could Not Be Televised)'' in the best documentary feature category at the 94th edition of the Oscars, Hollywood's biggest awards ceremony.

-''Summer Of Soul (Or, When The Revolution Could Not Be Televised)'' is directed by the Roots frontman Ahmir Thompson, best known by his stage name Questlove.
+''Summer Of Soul'' is directed by the Roots frontman Ahmir Thompson, best known by his stage name Questlove.

 For the film, Thompson arranged the never-seen-before archival footage of the Harlem Cultural Festival, celebrating African American music and culture, and promoting Black pride and unity, attended by 300,000 people in the summer of 1969.